 Perhaps unsurprisingly, children were the primary reason: 15 percent of respondents said they were working part-time in order to care for children, and 9 percent had left the workforce for the same reason.
 Men in the AJD study were almost universally unlikely to reduce hours after having a child, however: 96 percent in the third wave worked full-time.

 Why do women have higher rates of attrition at law firms?
 And why do they feel they need to leave the workforce when they have children?
-Such decisions always occur as a result of a unique constellations of influences and pressures for each individual; below, we explore some of the factors that likely play into their decisions.
+Such decisions always occur as a result of a unique constellation of influences and pressures for each individual; below, we explore some of the factors that likely play into their decisions.
 Many affect both women who choose to have children, and those who don’t.

 Structural elements of disparity